openedx/edx-documentation/en_us/shared/students/sfd_proctoredexams/SFD_ProctoredExams.rst

 taking the course for credit, and also to detect any attempts to cheat on the exam.

-Read edX's Online Proctoring Policy (XXXXX ADD LINK) to make sure you know what is required, before you agree to take an exam with online proctoring.
+Read :ref:`edX's Online Proctoring Policy <Online Proctoring Rules>` to make sure you know what is required, before you agree to take an exam with online proctoring.

 If an exam in your course is marked as a proctored exam, you can choose to take the exam without proctoring, but you will not be eligible for credit for